-Today, I’m far better off.
-I’m paying an average of US$100/year to keep Photoshop/Lightroom updated (I’m aggressive about looking for annual discounts), and don’t have to jump through hoops each time an update appears.
-While in some years I get more features added and better performance enhancements, I’ve also been getting a regular feed of bug fixes and minor updates, as well as OS support updates.
-I much prefer the current situation than the previous one with Creative Suite.
-I’m sure Adobe prefers it, too, as they get a regular, known stream of income from me and others on which to base their ongoing product development.
+Today, I'm far better off.
+I'm paying an average of US$100/year to keep Photoshop/Lightroom updated (I'm aggressive about looking for annual discounts) and don't have to jump through hoops each time an update appears.
+While in some years, I get more features added and better performance enhancements, I've also been getting a regular feed of bug fixes and minor updates and OS support updates.
+I much prefer the current situation to the previous one with Creative Suite.
+I'm sure Adobe prefers it, too, as they get a regular, known stream of income from me and others on which to base their ongoing product development.

 I also agree with his opinion regarding Skylum's Luminar.